-Encourage your children to seek meaningful and constructive comments from friends and family members instead of allowing strangers to trash them.
-Growing up in the public glare is no simple task, even in the ideal conditions of building an excellent channel with strong parental assistance.
+Encourage your children to seek meaningful and constructive comments from friends and family instead of allowing strangers to trash them.
+Growing up in public glare is challenging, even in the ideal conditions of building an excellent channel with strong parental assistance.

 4. How To Become A YouTube Gamer?

-YouTube has also become a means for some individuals to earn money, with users creating profiles and then creating gaming videos to gain an audience.
+YouTube has also become a means for some individuals to earn money, with users creating profiles and gaming videos to gain an audience.

 It is relatively simple to become a YouTuber but developing and maintaining a successful gaming channel on YouTube is quite tricky.